BioGavin/SMEP/README.md

 `xgboost_classify.txt`: Positive sequences predicted by XGBoost classification model.

 `top_500.csv`: The top 500 sequences predicted by the XGBoost sorting model.
+The MIC value is obtained by taking log10.

 `lstm_result.csv`: MIC results predicted by LSTM model.